feddelegrand7/pivta/README.md

 Just run `pivta()` and start playing \!
 The function has three main
 arguments:

-  - *source*: Optional.
+  - *dsource*: Optional.
 Allows you to specify ex-ante the location of the csv/json data frame, by providing a URL.
   - *sep*: The CSV data frame separator.
 Defaults to comma (“,”).
 Will be ignored if data is JSON.